ConversationalComponents/docs/docs/tutorials/wp_cocobot.md

 Or change the other settings first:

-**Name** is the name that's appear in the header of your bot's chat window
+**Name** is the name that'll appear in the header of your bot's chat window

-**Bot Greeting** is what the bot will say to user when the window fist loads
+**Bot Greeting** is what the bot will say to user when the chat window fist loads

 **Height** and **Width** define the dimentions of your bot's chat window

 **Is Fabless** is a checkbox for whether the chat window has a close/open button or not.
 When it's on, the chat window cannot be closed.

 **Chat-window is open by default** is a checkbox for whether the chat window starts opened.
 Only relevant if **Is Fabless** is off.

+That concludes the tutotial.
+Hope it'll help you make awesome, useful, engaging, fantastic bots!